UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_1.md

     6 * (1 - 2)
     ```

-!!! question "2.14.3"
+## Exercise 1.3: question 2.14.3

 Place a comment before a line of code
 in a script that previously worked,
 and record what happens when you rerun the program.

 ???- question "Answer"